litmaj0r/CIS4281/README.md

 # CIS4281 Class Resources
 This repo holds code related to the CIS4281 class at MSU Denver.

-Currently, the `ansible` directory contains a playbook named `` implements the class project via.
-It can be quite robustified to deploy to multiple hosts, primarily by modifying the inventory (the body of the tasks are well-suited for handling multiple hosts with the `inventory_hostname` references in variable dicts).
+Currently, the `ansible` directory contains a playbook named `web_project.yml` implements the class project via an Ansible Playbook.
+It currently demos one server, but can be robustified to deploy to multiple hosts, primarily by modifying the inventory (the body of the tasks are well-suited for handling multiple hosts with the `inventory_hostname` references in variable dicts).